Main Content

 This example shows how to use explicit MPC to control an unstable aircraft with saturating actuators.

-For an example that controls the same plant using a traditional MPC controller, see MPC Control of an Aircraft with Unstable Poles.
+For an example that controls the same plant using a traditional MPC controller, see MPC Control of Aircraft with Unstable Poles.

 Define Aircraft Model